zencart/documentation/Developer_Documentation/1.6/code_docs/catalog_listing_boxes/filter_classes.md

 public function filterItem(array $listingQuery);
 ```

-which will contain the logic to carry out the filtering.
+which will contain the logic to carry out the filtering, and return an amended listingQuery array.

 for example